 While attitudes toward gay people have changed a great deal for the better in my lifetime, prejudice and stereotypes remain.
-There is one stereotype in particular that bothers me and kept me from coming out until later in life: that of the gay man as a predator from whom children must be protected.
+There is one stereotype in particular that kept me from coming out until later in life: that of the gay man as a predator from whom children must be protected.
 I am told I am good in my interaction with children and young people.
-I am gentle and soft-spoken and very easy going and children generally like me.
+I am gentle and soft-spoken and very easy going, and children generally like me.
 Because of this, it was suggested that I consider a career in teaching by one of my mentors at Queen’s University.
 I was reluctant to go into teaching because of this stereotype.
-I was confronted with this stereotype and the prejudice against gay men as teachers in 1986, the year I graduated from Queen’s, when the Chairman of the Frontenac County Board of Education, in commenting on the amendment to the Ontario Human Rights Code which added sexual orientation to the list of prohibited grounds of discrimination, was dismayed that he no longer had any legal grounds to refuse to hire a teacher if he knew he was dealing with an obvious faggot.
+I was confronted with this stereotype and the prejudice against gay men as teachers in 1986, the year I graduated from Queen’s.
+The Chairman of the Frontenac County Board of Education, in commenting on the amendment to the Ontario Human Rights Code which added sexual orientation to the list of prohibited grounds of discrimination, was dismayed that he no longer had any legal grounds to refuse to hire a teacher if he knew he was dealing with an “obvious faggot.”

 I applied myself to these tasks and did my best to ensure the library was a fun and welcoming environment for the children and families I served.
 When word got out it was a man putting on preschool story time, fathers began showing up with their children.
-Among the families I had visit the library were a number who were home schooling their children because of their deeply held religious beliefs.
-These parents always brought lists of materials they did not want their children to view and I was happy to oblige, but had they, or anyone else for that matter, demanded I remove any materials from the library collection, I would have refused.
+Among the families, I had visit the library were a number who were homeschooling their children because of their sincerely held religious beliefs.
+These parents always brought lists of materials they did not want their children to view, and I was happy to oblige but had they, or anyone else for that matter, demanded I remove any materials from the library collection, I would have refused.
 I got along fine with these parents as they had no idea I am gay.
-I remember one occasion when I was talking to a woman who was one of the home schoolers.
+I remember one occasion when I was talking to a woman who was one of the homeschoolers.
 Her little girl who was with her blurted out “my mother likes you, but she’s already married.”
-The fact is I was good at my job and my sexual orientation had no bearing on my ability to carry out my responsibilities as children’s librarian.
+The fact is I was good at my job, and my sexual orientation had no bearing on my ability to carry out my responsibilities like children’s librarian.

 Posted by Geoffrey